NeuralStorm/MATLAB-offline-neural-analysis/README.md

 ## <a name="Usage-Guide">Usage Guide</a>

+### <a name="Installation">Installation</a>

+To install this program, follow the steps outlined in the Git tutorial within the [Codebase Master Document](https://ucdavis.box.com/s/icsjygmi2bkcv1275xskigibiewahd3p).

 ### <a name="Dependencies">Dependencies</a>

 In order to function properly, MONA requires that users install the following prerequisites: